umd-mith/ndnp_iiif/README.md

 # ndnp_iiif

+[![Build Status](https://travis-ci.org/umd-mith/ndnp_iiif.svg)](http://travis-ci.org/umd-mith/ndnp_iiif)

 ndnp_iiif is a command line tool for creating [IIIF] manifests for [National Digital Newspaper Program] data.
 It is a work in progress.
 Check back soon!

-[![Build Status](https://travis-ci.org/umd-mith/ndnp_iiif.svg)](http://travis-ci.org/umd-mith/ndnp_iiif)

-## Usage

 The basic idea is you point `ndnp_iiif.py` at a path where you have an NDNP batch directory, and a directory where you would like to store your IIIF manifest data, and it does its thing: